Learn about Weigh-In Day

 King Henry VIII was the first British monarch known to have had a roast turkey for Christmas dinner, and the tradition spread quickly from then onward.
 English poet and farmer Thomas Tusser noted that by 1573,

 Since that time, holiday dishes have gotten ever more rich and plentiful, and the

-How to Celebrate Weigh-In Day
+How to celebrate Weigh-In Day

-As mentioned before, the first thing you have to do is take a deep breath, close your eyes and get on your scale and the slowly open them…it’s not that bad, is it?
+As mentioned before, the first thing you have to do is take a deep breath, close your eyes and get on your scale and then slowly open them…it’s not that bad, is it?
 Now it’s time to get to work!